KhoslaMoksh/Car_Sales_SQL/README.md

-# Car Sales SQL project
+# Car Sales SQL Project

 This project is about performing data analysis on a set of data to answer some questions.
 The dataset (Link mentioned above) is on car sales over several months.